 Compass GO..
-(Mental Health Support Team) works with children, young people, families, schools and colleges in North East Lincolnshire.
+(Mental Health Support Team) works with children, young people, families and educational settings in North East Lincolnshire.
 We provide support, help and advice for pupils, students and schools for issues related to mental health and wellbeing.

-Our work with schools and colleges includes providing advice, information and support to staff in promoting mental health and wellbeing.
-We also plan mental health awareness and promotion activities and events for students, including group work, assemblies and campaigns.
-For a full list of the schools and colleges we work directly with click here.
+Our work with educational settings includes providing advice, information and support to staff in promoting mental health and wellbeing.
+We also plan mental health awareness and promotion activities and events for pupils, including group work, assemblies and campaigns.
+For a full list of the educational settings we work with click here.
 We also work with children and young people in other settings, for example those who are educated at home or excluded from school.

 How the service can help you